John Tharp

-John Joseph "Jay" Tharp Jr. (born September 18, 1960) is a United States district judge of the United States District Court for the Northern District of Illinois.
+John Joseph Tharp Jr. (born September 18, 1960) is an American lawyer who has served as a United States district judge of the United States District Court for the Northern District of Illinois since 2012.
+He also served as a judge of the United States Foreign Intelligence Surveillance Court from 2018 to 2025.

 Biography

 John J. Tharp Jr. was born in Camp Lejeune, North Carolina.
 He received his Bachelor of Arts degree, summa cum laude, from Duke University in 1982.
 Following his graduation, he served for five years in the United States Marine Corps as a commissioned officer, attaining the rank of captain.
 He received his Juris Doctor, magna cum laude, from the Northwestern University School of Law in 1990.
 He served as a law clerk for Judge Joel Flaum of the United States Court of Appeals for the Seventh Circuit from 1990 to 1991.
 He worked as an associate at Kirkland & Ellis from 1991 to 1992.
-He served as an Assistant United States Attorney in the Northern District of Illinois from 1992 to 1997.
-From 1997 until 2012, he was an associate and then a partner at the law firm of Mayer Brown LLP.
-He was the co-chair of the Securities Litigation and Enforcement Practice at that firm.
+He served as an assistant United States attorney in the Northern District of Illinois from 1992 to 1997.
+From 1997 until 2012, he was an associate and then a partner at the white shoe law firm of Mayer Brown LLP.
+He was the co-chair of the securities litigation and enforcement practice at that firm.